nodejs/node/doc/api/buffer.markdown

 1,073,741,824 bytes (1 GB) on 32 bits architectures or
 2,147,483,648 bytes (2 GB) on 64 bits architectures,
 otherwise a `RangeError` is thrown.

+Unlike `ArrayBuffers`, the underlying memory for buffers is not initialized.
+So the contents of a newly created `Buffer` is unknown.
+Use `buf.fill(0)`to initialize a buffer to zeroes.

 ### new Buffer(array)